IKLSI/SAE401-back/README.md

     ```bash
     composer install
     ```
+    If you don't have Composer installed, you can download it from the [official website](https://getcomposer.org/download/).

 3. This will install all dependencies listed in the `composer.json` file and ensure that you work with the exact versions specified in `composer.lock`. 🔒